 A DAY IN A FRENCH LIFE... by Kristin Espinasse

 Yesterday morning I woke up to some alarming news: instead of being in flight and about to land... my mom was turned away at the boarding gate and could not make her connecting flight to France!
 She was now in limbo midway through her voyage, stuck in a Mexican airport far from home, without a valid ticket or a credit card!

-And yet, the ticketing agents let her onto her first flight back in her home town of Puerto Vallarta!
-The airline employes did not notice, at that crucial moment, that her ticket was not paid for!
+And yet, the ticketing agents let her onto her first flight back in her hometown of Puerto Vallarta!
+The airline employees did not notice, at that crucial moment, that her ticket was not paid for!